 If it’s just a few shingles that are showing damage, it may be in your best interest to simply hire a contractor to replace those.
 However, if there’s a large number of damaged shingles, you may need to completely replace the roof.

 We recommend replacing the roof entirely when you have had several active leaks in different areas.
 That is a sign that the roof is beyond repair.
 Contact us if you’ve noticed damaged shingles or leaks in your home.

 All of the Architectural shingles are about the same price.
 The architectural shingles are only a couple hundred dollars more than a 3 tab.
-That is why we recommend always going with an architectural shingle over a 3 tab because the cost difference is very small.
+That is why we recommend always going with an architectural shingle over a 3-tab as the cost difference is very small.
 While architectural shingles are priced slightly higher, it will result in a longer-lasting, more durable roof.

 Central Homes Roofing offers roughly 35 color options – they are different shades of brown, black, and gray.

 Choose your shingle colors wisely as it will likely be on your roof for upward of 15 years.
 That’s a commitment, so make sure you love the way it looks.

 Consider the color of your home before making a final decision.
 For example, pair a light gray house with a black, blue, or gray shingle.

 Light shingle colors can make a house appear larger, with darker colors having the opposite effect.

 How long does it take to install architectural shingles?

 Architectural shingles are easier and faster to install than 3-tab shingles.
 All roof replacements are broken into a series of phases: